 All members of the core faculty are eligible to discuss issues and vote on all matters, except those pertaining to reappointment, promotion, and tenure may require the presence of only certain eligible faculty as noted in this handbook.
 For general items, there is no regular provision for absentee or proxy voting.
 However, except for hiring, reappointment, promotion, and tenure decisions, absentee or proxy voting can be authorized for any particular vote by a two-thirds assent of those present and voting at the meeting in question.

-A quorum for the transaction of business at a faculty meeting is met when the number of those required to attend, eligible to vote, and present at the meeting (either in-person or remotely) is greater than one-half of the number of core faculty not on leave nor participating in Dartmouth-related off-campus activities or teaching during the time of the meeting.
+A quorum for the transaction of business (other than reappointment, promotion, and tenure decisions, which is addressed in Section 9) at a faculty meeting is met when the number of those required to attend, eligible to vote, and present at the meeting (either in-person or remotely) is greater than one-half of the number of core faculty who are not on leave, nor participating in Dartmouth-related off-campus activities or teaching during the time of the meeting.
 Faculty on leave or otherwise absent for Dartmouth-related off-campus activities or teaching in a regularly scheduled period are not required to attend, but retain the privilege of attendance (either in-person or remotely) and vote, as appropriate; if faculty members on leave or otherwise absent for Dartmouth-related off-campus activities or teaching in a regularly scheduled period attend a meeting of the faculty, they will be counted when constituting a quorum.
-If a quorum is not present, the Dean may decide to present the information electronically, and conduct the vote electronically.
-Final action on all business shall be taken by a majority vote of those members present and voting.
-Final action on any business not included in the agenda, or upon any business ruled by the presiding officer to involve a substantial change of policy, may be taken at the meeting to which it is first submitted only by consent of two-thirds of the members present and voting.
-Otherwise, final action upon such business shall be postponed to the next meeting of the faculty.
+Final action on all business shall be taken by a majority vote of those members present minus abstentions; however, greater than one-half of those present must cast a non-abstaining vote for a decision or action to stand.

 Voting rules of Thayer committees may be set by each group.
 Normally, all appointed or elected committee members have the right to vote in meetings.